. The list in brief

-Most of these monitors are curved, giving you a more immersive viewing experience for such wide panels, and they use varying technologies ranging from VA to QLED to OLED.
-You’ll find many monitors in the 34-inch size class, although some behemoths can measure up to 49 inches across for those with a lot of desk real estate.
+Most of these monitors are curved, giving you a more immersive viewing experience for such wide panels.
+They use varying technologies, from VA to QLED to OLED.
+You’ll find many monitors in the 34-inch size class, although some behemoths can measure up to 49 inches across for those with more desk real estate.

 Below is a list of the best ultrawide gaming monitors currently available based on our in-depth testing and reviews.
 If you're looking for a more traditional aspect ratio, check out our lists of the best gaming monitors and best 4K gaming monitors.